GracesGames/Roguelike2DKit/docs/documentation.md

 ### Terrain

-__Base Breakable__

-BP_BaseBreakable is the parent object for all breakable objects.
-These objects can be destroyed by the bomb.

-__Breakable Crate__
+__Bush__

-BP_BreakableCrate is an example of a breakable object.
-It is visually represented as a create.
+BP_Bush is an example of a destroyable object.
+It is visually represented as a bush and can only be destroyed by bomb damage.

+__Campfire__

+BP_Campfire is another destroyable object but can be damaged by both player projectiles and bombs.

+__Candelabra__

+BP_Candelabra is a static blocking object with an animation to visually improve the level.

+__Candle__

+BP_Candle is also a static blocking object with an animation to visually improve the level.

 __Chest__

 BP_Chest requires a key to be opened.
 Else it just blocks the player.
 When opened it spawns a random pickup from a predefined set (e.g. health, key, bomb or powerup).

+__Spike__

+BP_Spike damages the player on touch and pushes the player away.
+It cannot be destroyed but it does have a reactivation time.

 ### Widgets